thiagocompass/atividadedocker/documentacao.md

 ### Create the Laod Balancer

-- Select the Application Load Balancer;
+- Select the Application Load Balancer
 - Set a name, a VPC(it needs to be the same as the instance)
 - Create a new target group and select your instance
 - If you did all right, try to acess your instance using the load balancer DNS, it might work